eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 	- team managers can use the high-level view/perspective to help senior and mid-level management view the responsibilities of each product team and use the low-level view/perspective to match businessexpectations with reality (pp. 9)
 	- the detailed view, or low-level view, shows the project (and feature) that each person is assigned to, and the set of features for each project (pp. 8)
 		* "\[This\] helps everyone see what everyone else is doing" (pp. 8)
++ "this improves the throughput of the organization" (pp. 11), from Chapter 2

 The proposed procedure or workflow for project portfolio management requires transparency in the organization (pp. 10, 11).